NativeScript/docs/content/ui/action-bar.md

 actionBar.title = 'About'
 ```

-Gets or sets the action bar title.
+Gets or sets the ActionBar title.

 ---